 Early in the 1920s, multifunction meters were first developed.
 These were largely in the form of radio receivers and vacuum tube technological equipment.
 Donald Macadie created the first millimeter.
 He did not like having to carry different tools for maintaining communication links.
 It is when he created a one-of-a-kind apparatus capable of measuring volts, ohms, and amperes.
 The multifunction meter was called an Avometer at the time.
 This meter comprised of voltage and precision resistors, sockets, switches for selecting ranges, and a moving coil meter.

-A multifunction energy meter is widely used in the industry sector.
-It is widely used for motor control centres, control panels, Genset panels, power distribution panels, and so on.
+In the industrial sector, a multifunction energy meter is commonly utilized.
+It is commonly used in motor control centers, control panels, generator panels, power distribution panels, and other applications.

-Multifunction energy meter is very useful for industries across India and the globe.
-It helps in reducing energy cost by constant monitoring and tracking energy consumption.
-It also takes the backup of other integrated parameters.
+The multifunction power meter is very useful for industries across India to the globe.
+It helps in reducing energy costs by constantly monitoring and tracking energy consumption.
+Moreover, it stores a backup of additional integrated parameters.

-Hopefully, these pointers will give you a basic idea about nature and benefits multifunction meters.
+Hopefully, these points will give you a basic idea about nature and the benefits of multifunction meters.